 Emotions can become overwhelming, and at times, you may not recognize them.
 You may be getting angry or frustrated easily and are “snapping” at others or situations that seem to be out of your control.
 The emotion of shame is also common in our culture, including feelings of worthlessness and putting yourself down.
 Guilt is another emotion that we all try to avoid.
 Guilt is feeling like you have done something wrong or you can’t ever please the people who put demands on you.
-Shame and guilt can prevent us from getting what you want out of life.
+Shame and guilt can prevent you from getting what you want out of life.

-Trauma, past or present
+Trauma, Past or Present

 Trauma comes in many different forms.
-You may think that your trauma is in the past, or that you are dealing with your current distress, but what you may be doing is avoiding processing your strong emotions (anger, depression, anxiety) they keep resurfacing, while affecting your relationships with others.
+You may think that your trauma is in the past, or that you are dealing with your current distress, but what you may be doing is avoiding processing your strong emotions (anger, depression, anxiety) they keep resurfacing while affecting your relationships with others.
 These emotions cause behaviors that take a toll on relationships, work, and daily functioning.

-Many people do not realize that physical and psychological pain affect the same brain regions and physical injury or malfunction.
+Many people do not realize that physical and psychological pain affects the same brain regions and physical injury or malfunction.
 The means, regardless of whether the source is, biogenic, psychogenic, or both, your pain is real.
 If your pain issues are not getting resolved after seeing the doctor, several specialists, or even surgery, you may want to consider how the effects of stress or trauma are manifesting as physical pain.

 Losing a loved one, a job, or a way of life has an unexpected way of affecting us, and you may not be prepared for this dramatic life change.
 Holding onto pain and grief can materialize later in forms of relational issues and emotional problems.

-Loss of interest in doing things
+Loss of Interest in Doing Things

 When you can’t get off the couch or get out of bed to do even simple things, like getting dressed and tidying up, you are experiencing symptoms of depression.
 Untreated depression can become chronic, which will affect your physical health and reduce the ability to find joy and pleasure in life.